insanity54/nanowrimo2017_practice/all.md

 "She's frozen?", 34 tried to rationalize what was going on, but there was no rationalizing this.
 The amount of abilities the armored woman posessed was astounding.
 "The clan has the strongest Espers in the world, no other group has stood up to us.
 Are you a traitor?"
 34 demanded.

 "You're probably right about your clan, but I'm not from your world.
 I'm from a diffent plane.", The woman replied with arms crossed.
 "Your clan has been terrorizing the vulnerable for decades.
 It took years, but they were able to reach out to us for aid.
 My Name's Tsubasa Hinata, fifth pillar of St. Ezreal's.
-Your clan's abominable reign of fear ends today.""A different plane?
+Your clan's abominable reign of fear ends today."
+---
+layout:    myLayout
+title:	   "Day 19"
+---

+"A different plane?
 That's a lie!"
 34 said in shock, beginning to hyperventilate.
 He had barely avoided strangling his own servant because of her, and there was no telling what she was about to do next.
 Tsubasa was on a whole other level.

 "It's no lie.
 200 years ago, St. Ezreal's Academy developed the ability to traverse plains.", she explained.
 "We've been conducting humanitarian aid ever since."